-I am most familiar with several species of Carex and Cyperus because they grow here on my farm in west-central Missouri and other areas I go wildflower hunting on.
-You can click on the name of the species in the caption under the photos to go to their own pages.
+I am most familiar with several species of Carex and Cyperus because they grow here on my farm in west-central Missouri and other areas I go wildflower hunting.
+You can click on the name of the species under the photos to go to their own pages.
 There are several species I haven’t properly identified…

 You can click on the links below for further reading.

 I found this Carex granularis (Limestone Meadow Sage) while wildflower hunting on a friends farm in 2020.
 I don’t have this species on my farm.

 I found my first colony of Carex squarrosa (Squarrose Sedge) on a friends farm in 2020 and didn’t think I had any on my farm.
 Then, on May 24 in 2021 I found a colonly on my farm.
 Just never know what you stumble upon.

 I have found several colonies of Carex vulpinoidea (Fox Sedge) on my farm…

 There are A LOT of Cyperus echinatus (Globe Flatsedge) growing on my farm…